 Why do I Need a Marketing Roadmap?

 Creating a marketing roadmap can help you paint out and communicate your overall vision and goals for your business.
-Getting your team on board is essential for success, so clearly communicating your goals to your team is necessary.
+It’s also important to get the team on board, so it is necessary that you clearly explain these objectives to them.

 ” Build marketing roadmaps for each team function, program, or customer segment so each group can deliver in sync and on schedule.”

 How do I Create a Marketing Roadmap?

 Unless you’re a lone startup with literally no one else involved in your business, don’t try to create the roadmap yourself.
 Drawing out a marketing roadmap requires the help of people invested in the success of your company – employees, friends and other entrepreneurs who can offer their expertise for free or at low cost.

 A lot goes into creating an effective marketing plan; it’s not just about having good ideas!

 Here are the steps you want to take when creating your marketing roadmap: